stevewirts/iver-tree/readme.md

 # iver-tree
-iver-tree is a super fast virtual grid renderer it works with both the q examples proved and steve apters hyper-tree project
+iver-tree is a super fast virtual grid renderer, this works with both q examples provided and steve apters hyper-tree project https://github.com/stevanapter/hypertree

 to run